Minyus/pipelinex/README.md

   offset_hours: 0 # Specify the offset hour (local time zone) to show in MLflow tracking
   logging_artifacts: # Optionally specify artifacts (e.g. parameters, trained model, prediction) to save
 ```

+Here are the options configurable in `catalog.yml`:
+- `HatchDict` features available
+- Optionally enable caching using `cached` key set to True if you do not want Kedro to load the data from disk/database which were in the memory. ([`kedro.io.CachedDataSet`](https://kedro.readthedocs.io/en/latest/kedro.io.CachedDataSet.html#kedro.io.CachedDataSet) is used under the hood.)

 The complete example project is available [here](https://github.com/Minyus/pipelinex_sklearn).